-Zion Corrales-Nelson was not able to advance to the women’s 60m finals of the MPSF Championships in Seattle Washington.
-She placed 9th overall missing out by one spot.
+Zion Corrales-Nelson could not advance to the women’s 60m finals of the MPSF Championships in Seattle, Washington.
+She placed 9th overall, missing out by one spot.
 Her time of 7.48, however, was a PB.
 And.11 seconds away from the National 60m Record of Lydia De Vega.
 It improved on her 7.50 clocking two weeks ago.
-Nelson finished 2nd in heat 6 behind Brianna Duncan of Oregon who clocked 7.32.
+Nelson finished 2nd in heat 6 behind Brianna Duncan of Oregon, who clocked 7.32.

 23 February 2020